Allegheny-Computer-Science-280-F2017/cs280-F2017-lab1-starter/README.md

 However, when you run the provided version of the program, you should notice that it does not produce the same output.
 This means that there is a defect in this program!
-In fact, when you run the test suite for the program with the command `pytest tests` in the `duplicaetes` directory you should notice that the test suite fails.
+In fact, when you run the test suite for the program with the command `pytest tests` in the `duplicates` directory you should notice that the test suite fails.

 ## Assignment